Did a doctor, nurse, or staff member make a difference in your care or the care of a loved one at The Ottawa Hospital?

 “In many ways, being honoured through the Guardian Angel Program means more to me than any other award I’ve received!”

 After working at a palliative care home in high school, Mariella knew she was meant for a role in healthcare.
-“Becoming a Health Care Aide has been honor,” says Mariella.
+“Becoming a Health Care Aide has been honor.
+Helping patients physically and emotionally, sharing a smile or sometimes a hug can help calm the fear” says Mariella.

 “There is something very special about caring for our most vulnerable because the good moments spent with this patient population far outweigh the negative moments and I believe that is what truly keeps me going in this line of work.